 I told by ‘boss’ the other day, that there’s something about the whiff of marijuana I don’t know whether he’s noticed.
-In fact I find the whiff of ‘wee’ very pleasant; but indifferent in using the smoking the leave.
+In fact I find the whiff of ‘weed’ very pleasant; but indifferent in using or smoking the leaf.
 I would be Ok with tobacco as a stimulant than use cannabis or better still ‘brown gold’ cocoa drink.

 The more notorious publications became subject of concern in shaping the moral ideals of the country.
 As to what I learnt from these publications may be for another blog.
 But there’s this belief that restrictions on certain lifestyle enhancers drive people to want to use it more.
 How far is it true?

 There’s a global campaign to legalize marijuana and looking at the argument, it is a trade that needs to be legalized to achieve some level of sanity and generate the needed revenue for social infrastructural projects.

 There US argument, at least according to The Drug Policy Alliance is very convincing.
 It says one solution to reducing the number of people swept into the criminal justice system for drug law violations is to enact various forms of decriminalization of drug use and possession.

 Decriminalization is the removal of criminal penalties for drug law violations (usually possession for personal use).
 Roughly two dozen countries, and dozens of U.S. cities and states, have taken steps toward decriminalization.

 They believe decriminalizing possession and investing in treatment and harm reduction services, can reduce the harms of drug misuse while improving public safety and health.
 Well read and heard, now the ‘lay journalist’ will relay it to Ghanaians who perhaps have not chanced on it; what is our position?